 Grant of Probate

 We discussed this with Mrs Y, she agreed that it was a reasonable offer, and was happy to accept it.
 However, the offer was subject to the heating company’s solicitor receiving a Grant of Probate, a witness statement detailing Mrs Y’s health and some additional documentation.
-As a Grant of Probate is not a standard document to be produced in Spanish jurisdiction, our Private Client department were able to assist, and arranged to produce one.
+As a Grant of Probate is not a standard document to be produced in Spanish jurisdiction, our wills, trusts and estates department were able to assist, and arranged to produce one.

 We collated the additional documentation required and, once we were in receipt of the Grant of Probate, we forwarded this to the heating company’s solicitor.
 They then sent Mrs Y’s agreed settlement.
 Mrs Y was delighted with our work, and happy to conclude the case.